Architecture

 Runtime bundling (the production path)

-/bundle-<hash>.js (and .css), with Cache-Control: public, max-age=31536000, immutable because the hash already covers cache invalidation.
+The merged file is served at /bundle-<hash>.js (and .css) with Cache-Control: public, max-age=31536000, immutable because the hash already covers cache

 If the page registered no client scripts, the script tag is simply absent.
 0 KB JS for fully static pages is the default, not a special case.